MarchingBug/MLTraining/Lab1.md

 1. Type **summarize** in the module search window and hit enter.
 Drag and drop the **Summarize Data** module onto the experiment canvas:
 ![Summarize Data](media/Lab1-summarize.png)
-1. To create a machine learning pipeline, modules need to be connected.
-To connect the output of the *Import Data* module to the input of the *Select Columns in Dataset* module, click and hold on the circle at the bottom of the *Import Data* module then drag the mouse currsor over the circle at the top of the *Select Columns in Dataset* module.
-Release the mouse buttom to complete the connection:
+1. Click on the Save icon at the bottom of the canvas to save the experiment.
+Next, click on the Run icon at the bottom of the canvas and select Run to execute the modules included in the experiment.
 ![Load Data from Azure SQL Server](media/image016.png)
 1. The properties panel for the *Select Columns in Dataset* module should now be displayed on the right-hand side of the canvas.
 Click on **Launch column selector**:
 ![Load Data from Azure SQL Server](media/image017.png)